7 Reasons to Eat Quinoa

 Diets high in fiber also help keep your glucose levels stable.
 So, if your doctor has told you that you have prediabetes or diabetes, we recommend eating quinoa instead of pasta or rice.

 People intolerant to gluten may have trouble eating a varied diet.
-However, one solution is to eat quinoa regularly; it works just as well as corn or potatoes.
+However, one solution is to eat quinoa regularly.
+It works just as well as corn or potatoes.

-5. Quinoa will keep manganese levels up
+5. It’ll keep manganese levels up

 This element also enables your body to absorb enzymes and antioxidants.
 Therefore, if you’re trying to improve your diet, you should pay special attention to manganese.

-6. Quinoa provides iron
+6. It provides iron

 Low levels of magnesium can cause: